-As both the national and state economies continue to shed jobs, Frederick County had the 11th lowest percentage job losses out of 24 counties in Maryland for the period of third quarter 2007 through third quarter 2011 representing a net total of 3,800 jobs lost at 4.06 percent.
-The State of Maryland lost a total of 64,385 jobs for a decrease of three percent for the same timeframe.
-The industries that experienced the most growth in employment in the private sector were the professional and business services, and the education and health services industries.
-The average wage per worker was \$893 per week, up twelve percent since the 3rd quarter 2007.
+As both the national and State economies continue to shed jobs, Frederick County had the lowest number of job losses and the lowest percentage in decreased job numbers in the State of Maryland for the period of calendar year 2006 through calendar year 2010, for a net total of only 28 jobs lost and a percentage decrease of only 0.0003 percent.
+The State of Maryland lost a total of 74,047 jobs for a decrease of three percent for the same timeframe.
+The industries that experienced the most growth in employment in the private sector were the professional and business services, and the leisure and hospitality industries.
+The average wage per worker was \$862 per week, up eleven percent since the second quarter 2007.

 The County's first business incubator, the Frederick Innovative Technology Center, Inc. ("FITCI"), was officially opened in January 2005.
 In seven years, FITCI has graduated fourteen clients who have leased over 87,000 SF of local commercial space.
-FITCI's tenant companies have created over 200 new jobs in the last six years with a payroll value of these jobs to Frederick County estimated at \$15 million to \$20 million.
-FITCI has generated a 506 percent return on investment and leverages its funding by attracting over \$3.00 for every \$1.00 of local funding.
+FITCI's tenant companies have created over 200 new jobs in the last seven years with a payroll value of these jobs to Frederick County estimated at \$15 to \$20 million.
+FITCI has generated a 506% return on investment and leverages its funding by attracting over \$3.00 for every \$1.00 of local funding.

-The County has experienced significant growth in the bioscience and advanced technology industries over the past few years.
+The County has experienced significant growth in the Life Sciences and advanced technology industries over the past few years.
 The growth is due in part to the County's access to the Federal labs and other public and private high tech facilities in the region.
 The location of Fort Detrick in Frederick is also a major contributor to the growth of the life sciences industry in Frederick County.
 Fort Detrick is home to the National Cancer Institute and the U.S. Army Medical Research Institute of Infectious Diseases, which is the lead medical research laboratory for the nation's biological defense program, and is home to the new National Interagency Biodefense Campus.

 Manufacturing plays an important role in Frederick County's diverse economy.
-In 2011, there were over 170 manufacturing establishments employing approximately 4,737 people, paying an average of over \$66 million in annual wages.
-Average annual wage rates for this sector are 32 percent greater than the annual wage per worker in the private sector and annual wages have seen an 11 percent increase over the past five years.
+In 2010, there were over 170 manufacturing establishments employing approximately 4,715 people, paying an average of over \$66 million in annual wages.
+Average annual wage rates for this sector are 26 percent greater than the annual wage per worker in the private sector and annual wages have seen an 11 percent increase over the past five years.